Integration To New Project

 A horse with Tesla bodywork.

 Type coverage is one of the most influential metrics in a modern PHP project.
 We can have a high PHP version in composer.json, but our code can still be full of mixed types, giving us zero confidence.
-There is a PHPStan package - type-coverage- that helps raise the bar one 1 % at a time.
+There is a PHPStan package - type-coverage- that helps raise the bar 1% at a time.

 How can we use Rector to help out with type coverage?
 We can add a prepared set: